QuickBooks Blog

 Accordingly, under FIFO method, goods purchased recently form a part of the closing inventory.

 The benefit of using FIFO method is that the ending inventory is represented at the most recent cost.
-Thus, FIFO method provides a close approximation of the replacement cost on the balance sheet as the ending inventory is made up of the most recent purchases.
+The FIFO method provides a close approximation of the replacement cost on the balance sheet as the ending inventory is made up of the most recent purchases.

 • LIFO Method